naninovel/docs/docs/guide/configuration.md

 Start Game Script | Null | Name of the script to play when starting a new game.
 Will use first available when not provided.
 Auto Add Scripts | True | Whether to automatically add created naninovel scripts to the resources.
 Hot Reload Scripts | True | Whether to reload modified (both via visual and external editors) scripts and apply changes during playmode without restarting the playback.
 Watch Scripts | True | Whether to run a file system watcher over `.nani` files in the project.
 Required to register script changes when edited with an external application.
-Restart Unity editor for changes to take effect.
 Watched Directory |  | When `Watch Scripts` is enabled, select a specific directory to watch instead of the whole project to reduce CPU usage.
-Restart Unity editor for changes to take effect.
 Count Total Commands | False | Whether to calculate number of commands existing in all the available naninovel scripts on service initialization.
 If you don't use `TotalCommandsCount` property of a script manager and `CalculateProgress` function in naninovel script expressions, disable to reduce engine initialization time.
 Enable Visual Editor | True | Whether to show visual script editor when a script is selected.
 Hide Unused Parameters | True | Whether to hide un-assigned parameters of the command lines when the line is not hovered or focused.